arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/watsonx-embed-intake.md

 #### 1. Product team:

+### 1a.
+Product Contacts
+- Product Manager
+- Release Manager (required)
+- Development

 #### 2. Product proposed Feature Release Date:

-This date must be agreed to by watsonx.ai team and product team.
-We will not commit to a GA date we haven’t approved and been apprised of ahead time with proper dev planning from both teams.
+_This date must be agreed to by watsonx.ai team and product team.
+We will not commit to a GA date we haven’t approved and been apprised of ahead time with proper dev planning from both teams._

 #### 3. Delivery type: